defiweb/go-eth/README.md

 ## Quick start

-The examples below provide a comprehensive overview of the `go-eth` package capabilities.
+The examples below provide an overview of the `go-eth` package capabilities.

 ### Connecting to a node

-The `go-eth` package offers a JSON-RPC client that can connect to Ethereum nodes using various transport methods.
-The example below demonstrates how to connect using HTTP transport.

 <!-- examples/connect/main.go -->